arnabganguly/HDInsighthivemigration/CreateTestData.md

 beeline -u "jdbc:hive2://`hostname -f`:10001/tpcds_orc;transportMode=http" -n "" -p "" -i settings.hql -f queries/query12.sql
 ```

-7. In this section we have created test data on the cluster and then tested a few queries
+7. In this section we have created test data on the cluster and then tested a few queries representative of production datasets.

+8. In the next section we would upgrade the Hive Metastore from 2.1.1. to 3.1.

+Next-->
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3NjU3MjMzLC0yMDAwMDM1NTI3LC0xMz
+eyJoaXN0b3J5IjpbMTg5NDU0OTE5LC0yMDAwMDM1NTI3LC0xMz
 U4MjE2OTU3LDczMDk5ODExNl19
 -->